Fragrance in the “garden” is often overlooked. A fragrant flower scent can play an important role in what you experience while outdoors.

 Alyssum is a good choice as a border plant, and it is also an excellent choice for adding contrast and softness to a rock garden.

 Sweet Peas (Lathyrus odoratus) are wonderful old-fashioned flower garden plants that grow easily from seed and provide billowing, beautiful, multi-colored, sweetly scented flowers all summer long.
 The long-lasting flowers are attractive to bees and butterflies and do well when used in flower arrangements.

-To grow Sweet Peas from seed, soak the large pea-like seeds in water overnight and plant them indoors or in a cold-frame late in the autumn to have seedling to transplant outdoors in the spring.
+To grow Sweet Peas from seed, soak the large pea-like seeds in water overnight and plant them indoors or in a cold frame late in the autumn to have seedlings transplant outdoors in the spring.
 Alternately, you can sow the seeds directly into the soil early in the spring.
 Sow the big seeds fairly deep in well-tilled soil to protect them in case of frost.

 Sweet Pea tends to grow tall and leggy, so it’s a good idea to pinch the plants back to encourage strong stems, bushy growth, and more flowers.
 You may need to provide support for the plants as they grow.

 Sweet Peas come in both annual and perennial varieties.
 The annuals have a more intense fragrance than the perennials.
 These plants are winter hardy in Zones 8-10.

 Sweetly scented Daffodils (Narcissus) signal the beginning of spring in many places around the world.